-1. The Baxi Combi 80Eco Combination Boiler is a 'Water Byelaws Scheme - Approved Product'.
+1. The Baxi Combi 80e and 105e Combination Boilers are 'Water Byelaws Scheme - Approved Products'.
 To comply with the Water Byelaws your attention is drawn to the following installation requirements and notes (IRN).

-a) IRN 001 - See text of entry for installation requirements and notes. b) IRN 302 - Byelaw 14.
+a) IRN 001 b) IRN 302 - See text of entry for installation requirements and notes.
+Byelaw 14.

-2. Reference to the WRC publications, 'Water fittings and materials directory' and 'Water supply byelaws guide' give full details of byelaws and the IRNs.
+2. Reference to the WRc publications, 'Water fittings and materials directory' and 'Water supply byelaws guide' give full details of byelaws and the IRNs.